 If you have further questions after reading this article, we invite you to contact us at Shouse Law Group.

-1. Can I file a lawsuit after an elevator accident?
+1. Can I sue after an elevator accident?

 - Property owner;